josifoski/twitter2pdf/README.md

 if blist:
     whichlist = 'news' #also change here specific list
 filtering = True
 numofpulledtweets = 200 #last tweets  # if date interval is wide then increase numofpulledtweets
+# maximum is afaik 2000-3000 tweets.
+#also be aware that pulling is for last tweets, so date intervals eventually should be close by today
+#depends on how many tweets are for user or list
 ```